seven-deuce/f-tools/README.md

 ```

 ### f.curry(function)
+`f.curry(function)`

-* `f.curry()` takes a function as its argument, and returns a a version of that which is curried.
+`f.curry()` takes a function as its argument, and returns a a version of that which is curried.
 For calling this curried function, you can provide arguments, one at a time, or in any other grouping.

 When the last argument is supplied, the value will be returned, otherwise, it is going to return a function which expects the next argument.

 ```
 const f = require("f-tools")